spencertipping/ni/dev/commit-design.md

 be serialized.

 Ok hang on; commits aren't quite as well-defined as I want them to be.
-A commit is a way to modify the perl interpreter state, or more specifically to define things.
+A commit is a way to modify the perl interpreter state, or more specifically to create symbol table entries.
 There's no commit for object instantiation; that's considered to be an internal state modification for an image.
 Images and their associated instances are opaque; modifications they make to the perl runtime are not.

+**Q:** Do we really need something as sophisticated as commits?
+When, beyond unit testing, do we have a situation where we want some kind of partially-realized definition set?
+Why not just have slices un-apply themselves when they're garbage collected?
+Or how about `fork`ing the process before doing destructive stuff like unit testing?

+Until there's a compelling use case, I'm going to shelve the idea that we need this kind of state management.